ashlyannespinosa685-ops/task/README.md

 ## Project Description

-Personal Task Manager - a web application by Lavarel designed to help users organize and manage their tasks.Users can add tasks, view their tasks, edit task information, delete tasks, and update the status of tasks.
+Personal Task Manager - a web application by Lavarel designed to help users organize and manage their tasks.
+Users can add tasks, view their tasks, edit task information, delete tasks, and update the status of tasks.

 ## Features